 - Is it sufficient to fulfill future demand?
 What are the future investment plans?

 - How are the supplier and distributor contracts?
 How much credit period does the supplier give to the company?

 Answers to all these questions will give a detailed analysis of how well the target company is doing in terms of production and supplies.
-This is very important because these areas are key to customer satisfaction, and can add provide tremendous value on investment.
+This is very important because these areas are key to customer satisfaction and can add tremendous value to the investment.